Arnold Baumgarten: Nazi persecution and flight

 After Austria merged with Nazi Germany in the 1938 "Anschluss", Baumgarten was persecuted because of his Jewish heritage.

-One day after the Anschluss, on March 14, 1938, the Nazis removed him from his positions at the Lainz Hospital (Vienna 13, Woltersbergenstraße 1), forcing him into permanent retirement on April 23, 1938.
+One day after the Anschluss, on 14 March 1938, the Nazis removed him from his positions at the Lainz Hospital (Vienna 13, Woltersbergenstraße 1), forcing him into permanent retirement on 23 April 1938.

 Baumgarten fled to China in October 1938.
-He died on 23 January 1939 in Canton in China, and his wife Johanna, who was not Jewish, died in Vienna in March 1940.
+He died on 23 January 1939 in Canton in China; his wife Johanna, who was not Jewish, died in Vienna in March 1940.
 His son Fritz, who had studied medicine at the University of Vienna and received his doctorate in 1936, fled to Tianjin (formerly Tientsin) in China, where he died.[23]
 His second son Johann Baumgartner managed to escape to Paraguay.

 Time Magazine report of suicide

-Time Magazine included Baumgarted in a list of reported post-Anschluss suicides of Jewish doctors in Vienna in a Mar.
-28, 1938 article entitled, "Medicine: Death & Doctors".
+Time Magazine included Baumgarted in a list of reported post-Anschluss suicides of Jewish doctors in Vienna in a 28 March 1938 article entitled, "Medicine: Death & Doctors".
 The article focused on the impact of the Nazis taking possession of " the world's greatest establishment for medical teaching—the University of Vienna's medical school (300 professors & lecturers), the General Hospital (over 2,000 beds), the polyclinic and nine other hospitals."

-Time included Baumgarten in list of suicides, not knowing that he had managed to flee to China.
+Time included Baumgarten in a list of suicides, not knowing that he had managed to flee to China.
 The Time list included:Professor Gabor Nobl, 74, Polyclinic skin & syphilis specialist, who shot his wife and himself.

 Professor Edmund Nobel, 54, baby specialist, who with the help of U. S. charity fed 400,000 Austrian children starving after the last War.

 Professor Arnold Baumgarten, 58, part-Jewish director of Vienna's largest city hospital (1,000 beds), onetime head of the Austrian State health department.

 Professor Moritz Oppenheim, 61, best skin specialist in Vienna.

 Professor Jonas Borak, X-ray specialist.

 Professor Gustav Bayer, 69, who with his daughter took morphine, turned on the gas and died in his home at Innsbruck.